ceh-2000/paint_drop/README.md

 2. Install Flutter using [this](https://docs.flutter.dev/get-started/install?gclid=CjwKCAiA2rOeBhAsEiwA2Pl7Q_iIJ4SSU8DQrpevxX2g4hXcDft6TKVtt3ydtIwAqI1gckdWDbp-zhoCKU0QAvD_BwE&gclsrc=aw.ds) guide.
 3. Open terminal.
 Run `flutter doctor` to make sure everything is working as expected.
 Make sure you have green checkmarks by Flutter, Android toolchain, Chrome, and VS Code/Android Studio.
 If you want to run your app using iOS, also make sure you have a green checkmark next to Xcode.
 4. Follow the instructions in the guide from step 2 to set up emulators/devices for Android, iOS, and/or Chrome.
+Note: The first time you run your app on an iOS device, you need to do it through Xcode by right-clicking `ios` from the sidebar and selecting `Flutter/Open iOS module in Xcode`.
+Afterwards, you can run your app from Android Studio like normal.

 ## Creating your first app
 1. In terminal, create an app using `flutter create paint_drop`
 2. Navigage to your project folder using `cd paint_drop`